-How to Use GPU Lidar in AirSim
+How to Use GPU Lidar in Cosys-AirSim

-AirSim supports a GPU accelerated Lidar for multirotors and cars.
+Cosys-AirSim supports a GPU accelerated Lidar for multirotors and cars.
 It uses a depth camera that rotates around to simulate a Lidar while exploiting the GPU to do most of the work.
 Should allow for a large increase in amount of points that can be simulated.

 The enablement of a GPU lidar and the other lidar settings can be configured via AirSimSettings json.
 Please see general sensors for information on configuration of general/shared sensor settings.